Literotica

 Literotica (a portmanteau of "literature" and "erotica") is a free erotic fiction website.
 It allows any user to register as an author and submit stories.

-It has over 2.5 million registered users As of March 2023.
+It has over 2.5 million registered users As of December 2025.
 Amateur authors contribute stories, poems, essays, illustrated stories, and audio stories in a variety of categories.

-As of March 2023, more than 500,000 erotic stories have been posted,and the site allows stories to be posted in several different languages.
+As of December 2025, more than 100,000 authors and 500,000 erotic stories have been posted, and the site allows stories to be posted in several different languages.

-As of January 2012, it had 4.5 million visitors per month.
+As of December 2025, it had 50 million visitors per month.
 In addition to written works, the site includes erotic audio and a store page.

+Ownership

+The Literotica trademark is owned by Sunlane Media LLC, a digital agency from Nevada, USA.

 Story submission

 Literotica is among the first adult sites open to story creators, having replaced the Usenet erotic story sections.
 Its few rules prohibit stories about pedophilia and bestiality (except that involving fantasy creatures such as dragons and unicorns), and it is mostly aimed at amateur writers and readers who prefer a largely image-free environment.
 Stories include short, one-off stories, chain stories written in collaboration with other authors, and entire novels submitted in a "chapter-by-chapter" mode.

 The stories themselves are categorized by various themes.
 Categories exist for stories with pictures and stories with audio, as well as for stories that do not actually feature erotic content.